 History, fashion, glamour all rolled into one.

-The 1st arrondissement of Paris is one of the busiest areas of the city, full of historical monuments, the largest museum in the world, and premium shopping for the rich and famous.
-There are countless stops to satiate your every sense: taste, smell, hear, touch, and see where the French regal past coincides with a posh present.
+The 1st arrondissement of Paris is one of the busiest areas full of historical monuments, the largest museum in the world and premium shopping for the rich and fabulous.
+There are countless stops to satiate your every sense: taste, smell, hear, touch and see where the French regal past coincides with its posh present.
 Here’s the best of them all…

 Le Louvre – the mama bear of museums